Archer03/react-create-conveyor/README.md

 const [useGlobal, { assemble: globalAssemble }] = createConveyor({}); // created a global conveyor
 const [, subInstance] = createConveyor(666); // two weeks later created a sub conveyor

-// three month later found the sub conveyor was accessed more frequently than you thought at the begining globalAssemble('assembledNumber', subInstance); // just assemble it, it's ok
+// three month later found the sub conveyor was accessed more frequently than you thought at the beginning globalAssemble('assembledNumber', subInstance); // just assemble it, it's ok

 const F = () => {